 We analyse and assess energy systems, products and services throughout their life cycle in terms of their impact on the environment, economy and society.
 The key methods include Environmental Life Cycle Assessment (LCA) (e.g. Carbon Footprint), Social Life Cycle Assessment (sLCA) and Life Cycle Costing (LCC).
 In order to help companies and their production chains on their way to "climate neutrality", their current status is ascertained by means of a climate balance.
 In addition, suitable implementation measures are defined using a roadmap and their climate impact is assessed.

 - Best Technology Choice

-We develop new innovative value chains from materials to products and services in order to maximise social benefit.
-Our internationally recognised expertise in this field includes eco-mobility based on renewable fuels, energy storage, biorefineries producing a spectrum of products and energy, and energy efficiency in companies, buildings and cities.
+We develop innovative value chains from raw materials to products in order to maximise environmental, social and economic benefit.
+Our internationally recognised expertise includes eco-mobility based on renewable fuels, energy storage technologies, biorefineries producing a spectrum of products and energy, and the increase of energy efficiency in companies, buildings and cities.

 - Lifestyle Transformation Tools

 We offer a broad development spectrum for measures and implementation concepts for sustainable energy technologies, energy systems and climate lifestyle transformation tools for the economy and the public sector.
 We develop and implement methods and theoretical fundamentals for recording and representing energy and low-carbon lifestyles, methods and strategies including conflict management systems for the involvement of users and other stakeholders in questions of technology and lifestyle development and resource use.